phoebe-project/phoebe2-docs/api/phoebe.parameters.compute.jktebop.md

 * ld_coeffs (will call [phoebe.frontend.bundle.Bundle.compute_ld_coeffs](phoebe.frontend.bundle.Bundle.compute_ld_coeffs.md) if necessary)
 * pblum (will use [phoebe.frontend.bundle.Bundle.compute_pblums](phoebe.frontend.bundle.Bundle.compute_pblums.md) if necessary)

-Note that jktebop works in magnitudes (not fluxes) and returns a phased synthetic model sampled at 1001 evenly-spaced phases.
-These are then converted to phases and renormalized so that the maximum values matches the estimated total eclipse flux determined by [phoebe.frontend.bundle.Bundle.compute_pblums](phoebe.frontend.bundle.Bundle.compute_pblums.md) and are then linearly interpolated onto the requested times.
+Note that jktebop works in magnitudes (not fluxes) and is normalized at quadrature.
+Once converted to fluxes, these are then re-scaled according to `pblum_method`.
 This renormalization is crude and should not be trusted to give absolute fluxes, but should behave reasonably with plbum_mode='dataset-scaled'.